Where's Your Focus?

 They were looking at the way, the path, and the journey instead of remembering what God had spoken to them.

-This post was written by Charis Bible College Dean of Education, Greg Mohr.
+This post was written by Greg Mohr, Director of Charis Bible College Colorado.

 As they took their eyes off God and put them on the path they were traveling, they allowed the circumstances of their journey to distort their attitude.